When is the best time to visit Colombia?

 For more detailed information visit our When To Go section.

-What's the official language in Colombia?
+What is the official language in Colombia?

-What's the official currency in Colombia?
+What is the official currency in Colombia?

-Peso.
+The official currency of Colombia is the Peso.
 Notes can be withdrawn from ATMs in larger towns and cities using a UK credit or debit card, though you may have to advise your bank first and amounts that can be withdrawn may be lower than in the UK.
 Banks will offer advances on a credit card.
 Money exchanges (casas de cambio) change US dollars cash (very few accept euros or sterling and the rate will be poor).

-What's the time difference between Colombia and UK?
+What is the time difference between Colombia and UK?

 What places combine well with Colombia?